hannaostling/cv-website/README.md

 - Image sizes are optimized for performance
 - No third-party **state** libraries used – everything is kept simple and modular using native React hooks
 - Recommendations are visible on the web version but excluded from PDF export to keep the CV concise

+## 🚀 Deploy with FTP

+1. Run `npm run build` in the terminal of this project to generate the static HTML files
+2. Open and connect to your preferred FTP client (e.g. FileZilla)
+3. In the **remote** pane, navigate to the remote directory
+4. In the **local** pane, navigate to the `out/` folder of this project
+5. Upload _all contents_ of the `out/` folder to the server
+6. Visit your domain to see the changes live!